Impeachment summer? August town halls may decide next steps

 Another voter said the congressman's focus on other issues, like health care, was like "cutting the grass while the house is on fire."

-In Spanberger's Virginia district over the past week, she, too, fielded several questions about her stand on the impeachment inquiry as she crisscrossed the region for town hall events.
+In Spanberger's Virginia district over the past week, she, too, fielded several questions about her stand on the impeachment inquiry as she crisscrossed the region for town halls.

 When she was asked about it in Culpeper, Spanberger told voters that she helped block an impeachment bill based on Trump's racism because she did not believe that qualifies as "high crimes and misdemeanors" set out by the Constitution.